-Now imagine that, immediately prior to getting into his car, the opposing driver was yelling and cursing at you for being in his way while he was trying to back out.
+Now imagine that, immediately prior to getting into his car, the driver was yelling and cursing at you for being in his way while he was trying to back out.
 Instead of dropping a cellphone and accidentally hitting the gas, the tortfeasor deliberately threw the car into reverse and drove toward you, slamming on the brakes at the last instant to avoid hitting you.
 You were legitimately apprehensive -- you were afraid he was going to run you over, in other words.
-The tortfeasor has intentionally placed you in apprehension of imminent physical harm, thus committing civil assault.
+The tortfeasor has intentionally placed you in apprehension of imminent physical harm, and has committed civil assault.
 If the driver actually hits you, he has committed civil battery.
-The driver’s intent is key.
+The driver's intent is key.

 Learn more about Assault and Battery as Personal Injury Claims.